Japan-IMF Scholarship Program for Asia (JISPA)

 - Commitment: Applicant must be committed to contributing to the development of their home country, and if selected, are expected to return to their sponsoring agency upon completion of their studies under the JISPA.

-- A Note on Priority: Priority is given to applicants (1) whose age is below 40; and (2) who have not yet obtained a master's degree from a university outside of their own country; and (3) who have the minimum of two-three years' work experience in the public sector.
+- A Note on Priority: Priority is given to applicants (1) whose age is below 40; and (2) who have not yet obtained a master's degree from a university outside of their own country; and (3) who have the minimum of two to three years' work experience in the public sector.
 Further, applicants to doctoral programs are given greater priority than those applying to Master's programs.

 3. Scholarship Details